The Bankrate promise

 Blue Cash Preferred® Card from American Express: Best for U.S. supermarket purchases

-The Blue Cash Preferred® Card from American Express lets you earn 6 percent back on up to $6,000 spent at U.S. supermarkets each year (1 percent after that), 6 percent back on select U.S. streaming services, 3 percent back at U.S. gas stations and on transit and 1 percent back on other purchases.
-You can also earn $250 statement credit when you spend $1,000 on purchases within three months of account opening.
+The Blue Cash Preferred® Card from American Express lets you earn 6 percent back on up to $6,000 spent at U.S. supermarkets each year (1 percent after that), 6 percent back on select U.S. streaming services, 3 percent back at U.S. gas stations and on transit and 1 percent back on all other purchases.
+You can also earn a $350 statement credit after you spend $3,000 in purchases on your new card within the first six months.
 A $95 annual fee applies.

 Why this card is ideal for gift cards: Use this card for gift card purchases when you shop for groceries at U.S. supermarkets and you’ll earn 6 percent back up to annual limits.
 You can also earn 3 percent back on gift cards purchased from U.S. gas stations.

-The Chase Freedom Unlimited® starts you off with a $200 cash bonus when you spend $500 within three months of account opening.
-You also earn at least 1.5 percent back on all purchases, 5 percent back on travel booked through Chase Ultimate Rewards, 5 percent back on Lyft purchases (through March 2022), 3 percent back on dining and drugstore purchases and 1 percent back on other purchases.
+The Chase Freedom Unlimited starts you off with an extra 1.5% cash back on everything you buy (on up to $20,000 spent in the first year).
+That’s 6.5% on travel purchased through Chase Ultimate Rewards®, 4.5% on dining and drugstores, and 3% on all other purchases.
+After that, you also earn at least 1.5 percent back on all purchases, 5 percent back on travel booked through Chase Ultimate Rewards, 5 percent back on Lyft purchases (through March 2025), 3 percent back on dining and drugstore purchases and 1 percent back on other purchases.
 No annual fee applies.

 Why this card is ideal for gift cards: The Chase Freedom Unlimited lets you earn 3 percent back when you buy gift cards from drugstores.